Christianity Clarifications (just looking at the facts)

 and came away even more confused.
 Religion scholars inform that there are ~ 400 Christian

 sects in the world today and I think this might be due to the fact that every sect believes their perspective is the only

-Islam is limited to 72 sects).
+correct interpretation.
 This document is an attempt to shine some light upon the issue.
-If you are going to "believe in" something then you
+Folks: if you are going to "believe in

 caveat: This is a work in progress (updated weekly - time permitting)